-We offer bespoke mental and emotional health and wellbeing programmes and support to meet the needs and demands of every school.
+We offer bespoke mental and emotional health and wellbeing programmes and support to meet the needs and demands of every child and young person.

-We offer the Complete School Wellbeing package which not only offers children and young people support but also promotes a 'whole school approach' to positive mental health.
+We offer a number of services, projects and programmes which not only offers children and young people the support they need but also promotes positive mental health for everyone in our communities.

-Established in 2015, Invictus Wellbeing Services work across the UK, delivering high quality emotional health and wellbeing support services in schools & educational settings.
+Established in 2015, Invictus Wellbeing Services work across the UK, delivering high quality emotional health and wellbeing support services to children and young people.

-Our mission is to ensure all children and young people have access to mental and emotional health support within their own school.
+Our mission is to ensure all children and young people have access to mental and emotional health support within their own school and community.

-We believe that an approach which focuses on prevention and early intervention allows children and young people to develop confidence, resilience and awareness which leads to a positive approach to mental health.
+We believe that an approach which focuses on prevention and early intervention allows children and young people to develop confidence, resilience and awareness which leads to positive mental health and a positive life.

 We ensure that by providing training, support and information to parents, teachers & students, our children and young people have the tools and support they need in the crucial phase of their development.